 A roundtail is a slight variation of the pintail with a wider area and more width.

 The added area creates more lift, which makes the roundtail easier to turn than the pin.
 It’s still a good choice for big, fast waves, but allows for some better wider-radius turning ability.
+It can help you maintain speed in slower parts of the wave.

 The squaretail, which ends in a straight line at the end of the board, is a fast tail shape.
 Water moves directly off each rail and behind the surfboard quickly.